-Your RACF needs to have a triage protocol to follow so RACF staff responsible for triage can determine the resident's needs and communicate with their regular GP appropriately.
+Your RAC needs to have a triage protocol to follow when a resident's health changes so RAC staff responsible for triage can determine the resident's needs and communicate with their regular GP appropriately.
 Communication with a resident's regular GP needs to be clearly arranged according to the urgency of the situation and in line with a resident's ACD (refer to Criterion C1.1 - Access to care).